Inclusive Business Policies

 Read this in-depth feature about the ASEAN member states' journey from planning to creating inclusive business policies.

 Evidence that inclusive business policies work emerged from the Philippines.
 In 2018, the first full year of implementation of tax incentives for IB in the context of the Philippine Board of Investments Priority Plan, five projects were approved, which target to source USD 55 million worth of goods and services from the BoP.
 Also, they will directly hire more than 185 workers and engage over 1,000 individuals from the marginalised sectors, including at least 300 women.

 Outside of Asia, several countries in Subsahara Africa are considering IB as a pathway towards inclusive growth, such as Nigeria and Zambia.
 IBs are also supported through programmes of development partners.
 In Nigeria, the GIZ NICOP programme, for example, uses an IB approach to efficiently achieve its objective of SME competitiveness and engages policymakers for supporting measures.

-The momentum is significant and is a clear indicator that policymakers globally aim for enabling environments for inclusive business, so that the lives of people living at the base of the pyramid will improve.
+The momentum is significant – a clear indicator that policymakers globally aim for enabling environments for inclusive business to improve the lives of people living at the BoP.